rebejellis/hugo-docs-website/docs/choose-your-gpt-model.md

 ## Choosing the right GPT model for your use case

-Imagine having ChatGPT embedded right into your work tools.
-Now you can embed it directly in your Microsoft and Google Workspace suite with [GPT for Work](https://gptforwork.com/).
+Imagine having ChatGPT built right into your work tools.
+Now you can unleash the power of AI for your Microsoft and Google Workspace tools with [GPT for Work](https://gptforwork.com/).

 GPT for Work helps you with your everyday documents, including:
 - Writing and editing copy, translating documents